andrew/ultimate-awesome/README.md

 - [awesome-ai-healthcare](https://github.com/awesomelistsio/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
 - [awesome-blogging-monetization](https://github.com/awesomelistsio/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-civil-engineering](https://github.com/awesomelistsio/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
-- [awesome-computational-mathematics](https://github.com/awesomelistsio/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-green-cloud-computing](https://github.com/awesomelistsio/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.